computeFarm/pyComputeFarm/Readme.md

 The `group_vars` and or `host_vars` directories must contain the following
 variables:

-- `systemPython` provides the name to be used by `/usr/bin/env` to find the required python interpreter.

 - `ssh_key` provides a path relative to the user's $HOME/.ssh directory to the key to be added to the local ssh agent.